More HP/Symmetricom/Microsemi 58534A-H01 pictures

 It looks like the same can and circuitry was used for this older version too.

 The same antenna as before.
-Identifying the make is probably near impossible unless someone happens to recognize it.
+Identifying the make is probably near impossible unless someone happens to recognise it.

 I removed the can this time, to show the insides.